IIIF/api/source/api/content-state/0.2/index.md

 {% endraw %}
 ```

-The content state may be passed as just the `target` property of an implied Annotation with motivation selecting, that is:
+The content state may be passed as just the `target` property of an implied Annotation with motivation `contentState`, that is:

 ```json
 {